-The following types of coverage are included in this program's coordination provisions:

-- Group, individual or blanket disability insurance policies and health care service contractor and health maintenance organization group or individual agreements issued by insurers, health care service contractors, and health maintenance organizations. - Labor-management trusteed plans, labor organization plans, employer organization plans or employee benefit organization plans. - Government programs that provide benefits for their own civilian employees or their dependents. - Group coverage required or provided by any law, including Medicare.
-This doesn't include workers' compensation. - Group student coverage that's sponsored by a school or other educational institution.
+- Allowable Medical Expense means the usual, customary and reasonable charge for any medically necessary health care service or supply provided by a licensed medical professional when the service or supply is covered at least in part under this plan.
+When a plan provides benefits in the form of services or supplies rather than cash payments, the reasonable cash value of each service rendered or supply provided shall be considered an allowable expense. - Claim Determination Period means a calendar year. - Custodial parent is the parent awarded custody by a court decree or, in the absence of a court decree, is the parent with whom the child resides more than half of the calendar year, excluding any temporary visitation. - Medical Plan means all of the following health care coverages, even if they don't have their own coordination provisions: - Group, individual or blanket disability insurance policies and health care service contractor and health maintenance organization group or individual agreements issued by insurers, health care service contractors, and health maintenance organizations - Labor-management trusteed plans, labor organization plans, employer organization plans or employee benefit organization plans - · Government programs that provide benefits for their own civilian employees or their dependents - Group coverage required or provided by any law, including Medicare.
+This doesn't include workers' compensation - Group student coverage that's sponsored by a school or other educational institution and includes medical benefits for illness or disease